ajaxe/JournalDocs/docs/projects/vue-app-with-dotnet.md

-# Aspnet Core With Vuejs
+# Aspnet Core With Vue.js

 I wanted to learn about vue js and use it along with aspnet core application.
 I am sure there may be solution templates _out there_ for this, but, I still gave it a shot.